MR J.E.K. SMITH, CBE - Chairman

-He now enjoys a largely philanthropic and public service portfolio of Board roles in sustainable development, higher education, transport, sport, health and thought leadership as well as a number of commercial interests.
+He has since enjoyed a largely philanthropic and public service portfolio of Board roles in sustainable development, higher education, transport, sport, health and thought leadership as well as a number of commercial interests.

 He has been awarded honorary doctorates by the University of Bath, University of Roehampton and University of Aberdeen and University of Birmingham for his contributions to HE, HE Sport and Sustainability.
 He was awarded a CBE for services to Higher Education in the 2014 New Year’s Honours List.

 MR D.P.
 CHARLESWORTH

 David was educated at Caterham School.
 He joined Philips Electronics as a Student Apprentice in 1964 and worked for them for 47 years retiring in 2011.
 He studied Electronics and Management at Croydon, Wimbledon and Kingston Universities and was a qualified European Quality Award assessor.
 During his time at Philips he was Marketing Director then Managing Director of the UK Semiconductor Division and subsequently Corporate Communications Director for Philips in the UK, Nordic countries and South Africa.
 Although primarily based in the UK he spent extended periods on projects in Europe and California.
 He has been on the Caterham Board since 1985 where his roles have included Hon.
 Treasurer, Chairman of the General Purposes Committee and Chairman of the Board His current responsibilities include oversight of Buildings Development (Master Plan) and Boarding.
 He is an Elder in the United Reformed Church and is married with two grown up daughters (who also attended Caterham) and four grandchildren.